Declaring Variables

 UNION ...
 END UNION statement

-A UNION is similiar to a user defined TYPE but a UNION can hold the value of only one of its members at any one time but the active member can be changed at runtime and the UNION will then hold the value of the active member.
+A UNION is similar to a user defined TYPE but a UNION can hold the value of only one of its members at any one time but the active member can be changed at runtime and the UNION will then hold the value of the active member.
 The total size of a UNION is the size of the data type of its largest member.

 In the sample below, you might think that the size of the UNION Foo would be 4 + 2048 + 4, counting the integer, the string and the single members of the UNION Foo, but that is not the case.
 The size of the UNION Foo will be the size of the largest member, that is, the string b$, which has a size of 2048 bytes.